Lay Off of My Persuade Shoes

 But then in the final step of the process we can really see the differences between each our hypothetical observers.
 What they individually got out of this meeting, or what the meeting meant to them, varies a great deal.

 In this case, “You” enjoyed it, without any reaction one way or the other.
 Jane, however, loved it.
-John didn’t really care for it and lost interest, but while his thoughts drifted to a problem he has at work he had a brainstorm he can’t wait to go back to implement.
-Elvis was left wondering about how any of this related to shoes.
+John didn’t really care for it and lost interest, but while his thoughts drifted to a problem he has at work he had a brainstorm idea that he can’t wait to go back to the office to implement.
+Elvis was left wondering how any of this related to shoes.

 So that’s a basic introduction to the abstracting process that’s central to the GS understanding of how we perceive, construct, evaluate, and respond to our life experiences.

-So we have two different perspectives here … one that advocates the “unseen mechanism of society … an invisible government which is the true ruling power of our country” … and the other that is concerned about the means by which individuals can properly evaluate and, if necessary, resist the efforts by the unelected but unseen true rulers of our government … and therefore, rulers of us.
+Now we have two different perspectives to consider … one that advocates the “unseen mechanism of society … an invisible government which is the true ruling power of our country” … and the other that is concerned about the means by which individuals can properly evaluate and, if necessary, resist the efforts by the unelected but unseen true rulers of our government … and therefore, rulers of us.

 Given the current crises we discussed before, which of these perspectives do you think is most relevant to you and me?
 Which do you believe is most well-known, the most taught, and employs the most practitioners?